-The present site was constructed by the MTA in the early 1990's when they needed offsite parking for their employees at the Sunset Ave.
-Bus Yard.
-Before that, it was a dirt lot with abandoned railroad tracks that, to this day, are still exposed in the sidewalk and street on the northern border of the property.
+CNN 2015 Nashville, TN, coin-operated automated parking garage that, to this day, are still exposed in the sidewalk and street on the northern border of the property.
 The lot was never permitted for construction by the Coastal Commission or by LA City and is out of conformance with LAMC in many ways.
 It has a capacity of 41 cars parked at strange angles, many on a steep incline.
 The minimum landscaping, headlight wall, safety lighting and perimeter sidewalks all have never been brought up to current standards.
 The chain link fence looks like a cheap solution that might have been installed for the MTA's temporary use.
 The circulation for this lot includes one automobile entrance on Little Main St., a one way street on the west side of the lot which starts on Rose Ave. and exits onto Main St. This circulation pattern is not ideal for people parking in the lot nor for traffic passing on Main St. Because of the steep slopes and irregular shape of the property, a large portion of the site is underutilized.
 It is presently metered and normally is full.